gramaziokohler/roslibpy/docs/examples.rst

 --------------------------

 In the previous examples, we started the ROS connection with a call to ``run()``, which starts the event loop in the background.
-In some case, we want handle the main event loop more explicitely in the foreground.

-:class:`roslibpy.Ros` provides the method ``run_forever()`` for this purpose.
+In some cases, we want to handle the main event loop more explicitely in the foreground. :class:`roslibpy.Ros` provides the method ``run_forever()`` for this purpose.

-If we use this method to start the event loop, we need to setup all connection handlers before hand.
+If we use this method to start the event loop, we need to setup all connection handlers beforehand.
 We will use the :meth:`roslibpy.Ros.on_ready` method to do this.
 We will pass a function to it, that will be invoked when the connection is ready.

 The following snippet shows the same connection example above but